AbdullahAlHarun-code/cakecity/README.md

 - Bootstrap-4
 - jQuery, JavaScript

 **Note:** The main database system is Postgres.
-If you want to clone and use the project, then after cloning you have to create config.py and setting your MONGODB_SETTINGS and SECRET_KEY within your Config class.
+If you want to clone and use the project, then after cloning you have to create config.py and setting your Postgres and SECRET_KEY within your Config class.
 Otherwise this application will not work properly.

 ## Testing:
 This site was tested across multiple screen sizes on Chrome, Safari, and Internet Explorer.
 To ensure compatibility and responsiveness it is also tested on an android based mobile device (OnePlus5).
 A large amount of testing was done to ensure that all pages were linking correctly and user registration and uploading book work perfectly.